myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-18T10:05:21.853Z
+>
+> I also often forget to write alt text, so I felt this feature was needed in deck.blue as well.
+We will try to implement it at some point :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-18T09:58:15.451Z
 >
 > Literally launched! 🚀